greencardamom/WikiMismatchReports/README.md

 FaGaMbot
 ===========
-* fambot - Featured Article Mismatch Bot
+* fambot - Featured articles Mismatch Bot
-* gambot - Good Article Mismatch Bot
+* gambot - Good articles Mismatch Bot
+* flmbot - Featured lists Mismatch Bot

-Two bots that monitor various pages and categories on Enwiki and report when there is a problem with the configurations for Featured and Good articles
+Three bots that monitor various pages and categories on Enwiki and report when there is a problem with the configurations for Featured and Good articles

 Install
 ==========